A Few More Winter Tips…

 - Plan ahead – give yourself sufficient time and plan your route.

-- Use floor mats when entering a building – in addition to keeping floors clean, mats are also used to remove moisture from the soles of your shoes.
+- Wipe your feet, use floor mats when entering a building – in addition to keeping floors clean, mats are also used to remove moisture from the soles of your shoes.

 - Use handrails where available.